Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Methodology

 \subsection{Dataset}

 We created two datasets based on two real IBM Quantum processors, \textit{ibm\textunderscore nairobi} and \textit{ibmq\textunderscore montreal}.
-The QCs are randomly generated using the RB protocol, with the length of the RB sequence ranging from 1 to 5.
+The QCs are randomly generated according to the RB protocol, with the length of the RB sequence ranging from 1 to 5.
 We also change the number of active qubits when generating the RB circuits.
 For example, even though \textit{ibm\textunderscore nairobi} is a 7 qubit processor, we generated RB circuits that only require 1 qubit, 2 qubits, etc. The main reason for doing this is because placing the QC on different physical qubits on the same processor can yield different fidelity due to noise and manufacture variation.
 When the RB circuit only requires 1 active qubit, we can place the circuit on 7 different physical qubits on \textit{ibm\textunderscore nairobi}.
 This improves Q-fid's ability to learn the properties of individual qubits.

+Due to the ever-changing nature of quantum errors, instead of depending on a fixed noise model to predict the fidelity of a quantum circuit, we designed Q-fid to actively learn the noisy output results from a quantum processor and incorporate the gate/qubit error parameters inside its hidden layers.
+During training, Q-fid needs the fidelity (d-$R^2$) score as the training label corresponding to the input circuit.
+This fidelity score is calculated by comparing the noisy output result to the theoretical noise-free result, which means that if the noise characteristics for a particular processor have changed, Q-fid will learn this change from the updated fidelity score and give new predictions based on the latest processor characteristics.

 The \textit{ibm\textunderscore nairobi} QC dataset contains 103,500 circuits, and the \textit{ibmq\textunderscore montreal} QC dataset contains 100,000 circuits.
-All of the circuits are transpiled and converted to a text-based representation described in section \ref{qcts}, then the fidelity of the circuits are calculated by obtaining the noisy output distribution using the Qiskit Aer simulator, with a noise model generated from the real hardware device.
-We constrain the depth of the circuits to be less than or equal to 500 because circuits deeper than 500 have near-zero fidelity, as shown in figure \ref{4a_dataset}.
+All of the circuits are transpiled and converted to a text-based representation described in section \ref{qcts}, then the noisy output results are captured using the Qiskit Aer simulator.
+We constrain the depth of the circuits to be less than or equal to 500 because circuits deeper than 500 have near-zero fidelity, as shown in Fig \ref{4a_dataset}.
 After trimming, the \textit{ibm\textunderscore nairobi} QC dataset has 82,644 circuits, and the \textit{ibmq\textunderscore montreal} QC dataset has 91,386 circuits.